 I get many of the same questions and complaints from patrons and potential patrons about people they’ve worked with in the past.
 So I decided to weigh in on the issue of fraudulent spell casters in the ATR and diaspora category.
 There are a few signs that may indicate a fraudulent spell caster.
 Some of these may apply to spell casters of any type, but in this article, we’ll focus on those in Voodoo, Conjure, etc.

-Before we begin, let me be clear that showing any of these signs does not necessarily make someone a fraud.
+Before we begin, let me be clear that showing any of these signs does not necessarily make someone a fraud, but they are “red flags” that should add up.
 They may simply be misguided or just not very spiritually mature.
 These things should not be considered definitive proof that someone is a fraud, but it should make someone cautious about taking their help beyond a point.
 They are at least signs of severe misalignment or bad instruction.

 Someone who is spiritually mature doesn’t attempt to discredit someone else’s spirituality, and is careful about deeming large masses of people frauds simply because they don’t follow the same belief system.

-“Pure” does not exist in witchcraft.
+“Pure” does not exist in witchcraft/rootwork.
 We all have influences that come from many places, and many of us are of mixed ancestry.
-So starting with our Ancestors, we have to embrace two or more ancestral pantheons.
+So starting with our Ancestors, we often have to embrace two or more ancestral pantheons.